zamroczynski/BTW-Music-Player/README.md

   - Boss Battles: Unique tracks for fights against the Ender Dragon and the Wither.
   - Victory: A special theme plays after defeating a boss.
   - Menu Music: Define tracks to play in the Main Menu, World Selection screen, and options when outside of the game world.
+  - Low Health Overlay: A heartbeat sound effect (or any other sound) plays simultaneously with the background music when the player's health drops to 5 hearts or below.
 - Smart Biome Logic: Biome variants (e.g., Forest Hills, Desert Hills) are automatically treated as their main biome, simplifying configuration.
 - Seamless Travel: Rivers and Beaches are considered "transparent".
 The music from the previous biome (e.g., Forest) continues to play while crossing a river, preventing constant music switching.
 - Advanced Validator: The mod checks if your .ogg files exist and are valid, reporting errors directly in the Music Pack selection menu.